 Your exhaust does several jobs in your vehicle including keeping your car quiet, helping your engine run properly, maintaining fuel efficiency, keeping fumes out of the cabin and reducing your emissions.

-Therefore, it is important for the sake of both the upkeep of your car and your own safety that you keep your car's exhaust in good condition.
-To do this, you need to be able to notice when things are going wrong with your car's exhaust and how to fix it.
+It is important for the sake of both the upkeep of your car and your own safety that you keep your car's exhaust in good condition, and know the symptoms of exhaust leaks.

 Listen for any strange noises

+Strange noises are signs of exhaust system failure.
 If you start to hear a deep or loud rumbling sound coming from your car then this is a sign that something is going wrong with your car's exhaust.

-It suggests that there could be an exhaust leak or a problem with such parts as the catalytic converter, which is necessary for reducing your car's impact on the environment and for keeping fumes out of the cabin.
+It suggests that there could be exhaust problems such as an exhaust leak or a problem with parts such as the catalytic converter, which is necessary for reducing your car's impact on the environment and for keeping fumes out of the cabin.

 Is it a roaring noise?